andela-emabishi/inverted-index/README.md

 Copy the addresses `localhost:8000` into a browser of your choice.
 From the browser, click into the jasmine then SpecRunner folder to run.

 ### License
-Thid project was created under a GNU Public License.
+This project was created under a GNU Public License.
 See [here] (https://github.com/andela-emabishi/inverted-index/blob/dev/LICENSE) for more information.

 ### Let's chat
 You can find the author [@emabishi] (https://github.com/emabishi) or [@andela-emabishi] (https://github.com/andela-emabishi) on github and @emabishi on twitter.